navrajkalsi/gsim-rs/README.md

 ## Highlights

 - **GUI** and **TUI** run on different threads and communicate bi-directionally.
-  GUI handles the parsing, interpretation and simulation rendering, while TUI acts as the user frontend by rendering the current active state.
+  GUI handles the parsing, interpretation and simulation rendering, while TUI acts as the user frontend by rendering the active state.

 - Smooth simulation of **adaptive** or **dynamic** toolpaths *(like the one shown [here](#gsim-rs))* is ensured by batching up tiny moves before rendering them to a single frame.
-  This batching is bypassed when **single mode** is on, giving the user instant visual feedback per move, and also allows **stepping** through the program one block at a time.
+  This batching is bypassed when **single-block mode** is on, giving the user instant visual feedback per move, and also allows **stepping** through the program one block at a time.

 - **Volumetric** stock simulation is implemented for **cuboidal** stocks.
 This is done by only doing **partial GPU buffer updates** for each frame, instead of re-uploading the whole stock.
-The stock size can be changed using the program configuration.
+The stock size can be changed using the program [configuration](#json-config).

+- Inward-facing voxel faces are **hidden** at startup, and are revealed as neighbouring voxels are *removed* during a cutting move.

 - **Rapid** and **Feed** moves are differentiated visually in the simulation.

 - **Orbiting**, **Panning** and **Zooming** are supported via mouse input, alongside predefined **Isometric**, **Top**, **Front** and **Right** views, which can be switched between at runtime.

-- **Tool size** can be changed dynamically during tool change, if the tool is defined in the program configuration, else a default tool is used.
+- **Tool size** can be changed dynamically during tool change, if the tool is defined in the program [configuration](#json-config), else the default tool is used.

 - Runtime **simulation speed** controls are provided.